personalis/hgvslib/README.md

 $ compare_hgvs(hgvs1, hgvs2)
 'yes_m'

-# the following check returns “no”, indicating that these are different
+The following check returns “no”, indicating that these are different variants.
-# variants.

 $ hgvs1 = 'NM_000352.3:c.123delA'
 $ hgvs2 = 'NM_000352.3:c.125delA'